 Get involved

-All new and experienced players welcome.
-Feel free to turn up at a training session or if you would like any further information please contact any of the club officials.
+All players - whether brand new, currently playing, or returning to hockey - are welcome.
+There is no initial cost if you just wish to try out hockey at St Neots.
+Feel free to turn up at a training session or if you would like any further information please click to get in touch with any of the club organisers.

 We will need just basic information to join, with your contact and medical details - please print out the New Members Registration form under 'Documents'.